Architectural Overview

 validatorwhich is responsible for running some validation logic on the parsed data.

-Under the hood, all three of the aforementioned components work in tandem to lint your Git commit messages.
-The following diagram will provide a better understanding of the underlying logic of the software.
+Under the hood, all three components work in tandem to lint your Git commit messages.
+The following diagram provides a better understanding of the underlying logic.

 Reader